Why cables are so important?

 Importance of the conductor material

 Every conductive material does have a distinct sound signature.
-Without going into the debate of personal preferences, we find that pure Silver conductors sound generally more revealing, dynamic and more musical.
-When pure silver was used as a conductor, everything seemed to sound more magical relative to the copper based materials.
-Is there any reasonable explanation?
+Without going into the debate of personal preferences, we find that solid, individually insulated conductors sound generally more revealing, dynamic and more musical.
+The way these conductors are arranged and treated is equally is important as their type and their purity.

 Insulation around the conductors